-Every year the BFFE takes place in the beautiful Eye Filmmuseum, under the direction of Babeth M. VanLoo.
-During this 14th Buddhist Film Festival, Buddhist values, art and culture are again brought together thru film.
+Every year the BFFE takes place under the direction of Babeth M. VanLoo.
+Buddhist values, art and culture are again brought together through film.
 To be together around films, panel discussions with experts and the integration of altruistic values in our society are central, including:

 – art and culture inspired by Buddhism, such as by the writers and poets of the Beat movement: Allen Ginsberg, Lawrence Ferlinghetti, Gary Snyder, Jack Kerouac; and composers such as Laurie Anderson, John Cage, Philip Glass, and Meredith Monk,

 – contemporary topics on which Buddhist inspiration can shed a new light, such as youth culture, science, women’s emancipation, mindfulness, dying, climate change, racial equality and compassion,

 – documentaries and feature films from a.o. the Netherlands, Myanmar, Tibet, Japan, Mongolia, the United States, Great Britain, Korea, Bhutan, China, Australia, Cambodia, Hungary, and Taiwan,

 – important Buddhist teachers from a large range of traditions, that have an impact on society, such as a.o. the Dalai Lama, Thich Nhat Hanh, the 17th Karmapa, Alan Watts, Joan Halifax, Gelek Rinpoche, Bernie Glassman Roshi, Trungpa Rinpoche, Ram Dass and Angel Kyodo Williams.

 Examples of previous panel discussions with special guests included: